elo-enterprises/lab-notebooks/printer/troubleshooting-issues.md

 ## Layer Shifts
 [Main Page - Troubleshooting Issues List](README.md#troubleshooting-issues)

 Layer shifts were a serious early issue.
-Correspondence with Modix customer support yielded the following checklist:
+When printing test patterns, circles printed as ellipses.
+In correspondence, Modix customer support indicated that this problem is caused by the Y axis not being perfectly square and supplied the following checklist:

 ### Y-axis
 * Make sure the belts on the Y axis and on the Y motor are tightened and do not slip.
 See [Part 1 Step 14](system-assembly--repair.md#part-1--step-14-installing-the-motors) and [Part 1 Step 15](system-assembly--repair.md#part-1--step-15-installing-the-y-axis-timing-belt).